 Every seller wants to sell their home for the best possible price – and hopefully as quickly as possible.
-The following four myths are commonly accepted as truth among many homeowners.
+The following five myths are commonly accepted as truth among many homeowners.
 You don’t want to make the mistake of thinking these things are true, because they aren’t.
-Beliefs in these myths plays a large part in why many sellers fail to get the most out of their home sale.
+Belief in these myths play a large part in why many sellers fail to get the most out of their home sale.

 Quick Offers Mean the Home is Priced Too Low